-For loans that are assessed individually for impairment, the controls included those used by management to ensure that the list of loans assessed individually is appropriate and up to date, that each individual assessment is appropriately reviewed with significant changes in the assessed level of impairment being subject to an escalated review, and the discount rate used in the cash flow assessments is appropriate.
+For loans that are assessed individually for impairment, the controls included those used by management to ensure that the list of loans assessed individually is complete and up to date, that individual assessments are appropriately reviewed for the significant changes in the assessed level of provision for impairment, being subject to an escalated review.

-For collectively assessed loans the controls included those to ensure that the key inputs to the statistical models are regularly updated, that repayments are properly allocated to the correct loans balance, that days past due are accurately calculated by the Bank's system and that data used for impairment modelling purposes is automatically transferred from the Bank's data warehouse.
+For collectively assessed loans, the controls included those to ensure that the data inputs used for key parameters estimation, probability of default ("PD") and loss given default ("LGD"), is completely and accurately transferred from the Bank's data warehouse to the statistical models and is regularly updated, that repayments are properly allocated to the correct loans balance and that days past due are accurately calculated by the Bank's system.